TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 and decision making and not only regarding its own code, as we shall emphasize later on.
 We can even argue that our solution is a complete resolution of the problem: x more participants will indeed yield at least x10 more outcome, in sharp contrast to how discussions currently scale^2.
 This set of solutions is rooted in two concepts which will be explained shortly: the first is the usage of machine-comprehensible languages, and the second is the ability to maintain small scale aspects of discussions and decision making on a large scale.
-But before we touch those two points let us discuss a bit legislation and voting.
+But before we touch those two points let us discuss a bit legislation and voting.<br>
 When considering a large scale collaborative effort of legislation (or any other theory formation), voting commonly comes to mind.
 Indeed legislation of state laws typically involves forms of voting.
 However there is a certain major scaling limitation related to